Milling wheat spec challenges – what you need to know

 The NFU brought together industry colleagues for a wheat protein roundtable.

-• Discussion focused on how the combinable crops sector can meet sustainability requirements in the face of increasing environmental demands, including reductions in fertiliser use and its associated carbon footprint.
+• Discussion focused on how the combinable crops sector can meet sustainability requirements in the face of increasing environmental demands, including reductions in nitrogen fertiliser use and its associated carbon footprint.

 • This challenge has been brought into sharper focus by the recent volatility of nitrogen prices.